Republic Day of Transnistria: Holiday programme and celebrations

 2015 celebrated the silver jubilee of Independence.
 The military parade was the largest ever in the quarter-century history of Transnistria, featuring 38 military formations.
 A concert featuring Russian singer Polina Gagarina took place later that evening.
 Moldovan Minister of Defense Anatol Șalaru criticized the presence of the Russian military attaché at the parade, calling it an "unfriendly" action on Moscow's part and suspended all defence ties as a result.

 In 2020, due to the COVID-19 pandemic, the Victory Day (9 May) celebrations marking the diamond jubilee of the signing of the German Instrument of Surrender were postponed, with President Krasnoselsky cancelling the Victory Day parade on Suvorov Square in a decree signed on 21 April.
-On 24 June, the day of the Moscow Victory Day Parade and other regional parades, it was announced that the parade in honor of the 75th anniversary of the victory would be held in Republic Day, timed also to the country's 30th anniversary.
-The holiday was chosen due to its close association with Victory over Japan Day.
+On 24 June, the day of the Moscow Victory Day Parade and other regional parades, it was announced that the parade in honor of the 75th anniversary of the victory would be held on Republic Day, timing also for the country's 30th anniversary.

-A historical mechanized convoy was assembled (which saw the usage of the T-34-85, the Katyusha rocket launcher, and the American Willy car), with more than a hundred pieces of equipment being involved as well a two dozen horse equestrian column.
-The stands were also arranged different from the other festive events, with stands being installed on both sides of the square, creating the conditions for a larger number of spectators.
-The day before, Catherine Park was opened in central Tiraspol, including a monument to Catherine the Great.
+A historical mechanized convoy was assembled (which saw the usage of the T-34-85, the Katyusha rocket launcher, and the American Willy car), with more than a hundred pieces of equipment involved as well as a two dozen horse equestrian column.
+The stands were also arranged different from the other festive events, with stands installed on both sides of the square, creating conditions for a larger number of spectators.
+The day before, Catherine Park was opened in central Tiraspol, including a monument marking Catherine the Great.
 For the first time, an award ceremony for distinguished residents of the republic took place on the open stage.